lorawan-academy/week7/sketch/README.md

 ---
 ##### **Connecting the ExpLoRer**

-The Sodaq ExpLoRer is a development board that has a potential of 3.3 volts on all pins except (ofcourse) the 5 volt pin.
-So it is possible to connect the esp directly to the Sodaq board.
+The Sodaq ExpLoRer is a development board that has a potential of 3.3 volts on all pins except on the 5 volt pin.
+So it is possible to connect the ESP directly to the Sodaq board.
 The wiring can be seen in the image down below.

 <img src="resources/sodaq-esp-connection.png" alt="Temporary image sodaq-esp" width="700" align="middle">